frankyeh/UNet-Studio-Website/doc/gui_cx.md

 ![](https://sites.google.com/a/labsolver.org/dsi-studio/_/rsrc/1487609216505/Manual/diffusion-mri-connectometry/cnt_gui.png?height=236&width=400)

-## 3a: Load demographics
+## Step C3a: Load demographics

-The demographic file can be space-separated, tab-separated, or comma-separated values (.csv).
+The demographic file can be space-separated, tab-separated (.tsv), or comma-separated values (.csv)(recommended).
 The file should record any variables you would like to include in the regression model.
 The first row should be the name of the scalar values.
 The second row is the value for the first subject, and the rest follows.
 If there is any missing data, leave the field empty.
 DSI Studio will ignore subjects with missing data.

 Example:
 ```